techstop/techstop/content/post/create-bootable-usb-with-terminal-in-linux.md

 ## **Create A Bootable USB**

 Once you have downloaded the iso image for the linux distro you'd like to test or install, you'll need to plug your usb stick to your computer to get its file system partition path.
-To do this we will use (lsblk) in the terminal to get the partition path for the usb stick.
+To do this we will use the (df) command in terminal to get the partition path for the usb stick.

 Open the terminal and run this command:
 {{< highlight bash >}}df -h{{< /highlight >}}